+Cynthia Tracy, MD is board-certified in internal medicine, cardiovascular disease, and cardiac electrophysiology.
+She serves as the director of electrophysiology, director of cardiology, and professor with The George Washington University School of Medicine & Health Sciences.
 Dr. Tracy's clinical interests include cardiac ablation, as well as, device and medical management of arrhythmias.
 She has a special interest in atrial fibrillation ablation techniques.
 Dr. Tracy received her medical degree from the Medical College of Ohio at Toledo.
 She completed her internship, residency and Cardiology Fellowship at Georgetown University Medical Center.
 She was on faculty at the National Heart Lung and Blood Institute prior to her return to Georgetown where she established the Clinical Cardiac Electrophysiology Training Program and served in various roles in the Division of Cardiology including active chief of the Division.
 Dr. Tracy was proud to join the faculty at George Washington University and continue her clinical, training and research activities.